sathyalog/redux-explained/README.md

 13. Similarly, you can save the total value and display total value in checkout component from store.
 14. By using redux saga middleware, we will enable sagas in our application and run with it.
 15. We will fetch product details from saga and pass to Products Component and later display it.
+16. Fetching articles from saga and displayed in Articles component.

 #### Points to Remember